 The Recipe: Vegan Bacalao a la Vizcaína

-I have used one can of hearts of palm and one can of artichoke hearts, but feel free to use one or the other.
+I have used two cans of chickpeas, but if you want to add a different texture you can add a couple of hearts or artichoke hearts, but feel free to use one or the other.
 To give this a fishy flavor you can use dulse flakes or finely chopped nori seaweed.
 Enjoy!